- Is Excel good for lease accounting?

 For example, technology like Visual Lease provides automated critical date alerts so you can always know when leases require action.
 Excel lacks these built-in tools, which therefore puts you at risk of missing important options within your leases.

-2. Lease accounting calculations are complex
+2. Lease accounting calculations are complex and time consuming

 The calculations required to generate journal entries and disclosure reports for ASC 842 must be accurate to achieve and sustain compliance.
 Automated lease accounting technology is the only way to confidently create reliable, accurate reports.